NYC Bookstores for Kids: Best Independent Bookshops with Children's Activities

 2915 Broadway at 114th Street

-Located just two blocks north of Bank Street, this neighborhood bookshop has a lovely children's room located on the lower level.
+This neighborhood bookshop has a lovely children's room located on the lower level.
 In addition to a wide variety of books and educational toys, the section features a kid-size table and chairs, a wooden tea set, a dollhouse and other communal playthings, which encourage families to linger.
 My kids and I have spent many rainy afternoons here.
-Book Culture also hosts lots of events for kids, including art and music classes, and FREE storytime in English, Spanish and French.
-Check the website for upcoming events.
+Book Culture also hosts lots of events for kids, including FREE storytime in English and Persian.
+Check the calendar for upcoming events.

 Books of Wonder – Flatiron